Smart Factory

 The Where: Robust Information Architecture

 No Smart Factory would be complete without a robust information architecture to provide the foundation for connected manufacturing technology.
-Whether using cloud computing or on premises capabilities, Smart Factories are successful when in full operative control of their IT decisions.
-Most Smart Factories use a combination of the two in order to provide opportunities for scalability in their production lines as well as to lessen financial costs.
+Smart Factories succeed when they control their IT decisions.
+This is true whether they use cloud computing or a href="https://vksapp.com/dictionary/on-premises">on premises systems.
+Most Smart Factories use both options to scale production lines and reduce costs.

 This foundation sets the stage for tuning into the Industrial Internet of Things (IIoT).
-The IIoT is a network of IoT devices like sensors and automated equipment that collect data for further analysis.
-Without a good understanding and structuring of your information technologies, you will not be able to benefit from the IIoT’s near-infinite capabilities.
+The IIoT is a network of IoT devices like sensors and automated equipment that collect data for further analyzing.
+Without a clear understanding of your IT systems, you cannot take full advantage of the IIoT.

 The Why: Smart Manufacturing Methodologies